 *an ongoing series of quotations – mostly from artists, to artists – that offers wisdom, inspiration, and advice for the sometimes lonely road we are on.

 The artist is always and for all time a seer, and artistic creation is always and for all time an act of prophecy.

 The artist does not choose the prophecy.
 Rather, the prophetic shines through her work.
 It comes from elsewhere.

 The artist therefore needs enough courage to stay true to the work at hand.
 Even greater courage is required of those to whom the finshed work is given, for their interests will always recommend dismissing the vision for fear of its implications.

 J.F.
 Martel in Reclaiming Art in the Age of Artifice: A Treatise, Critique, and Call to Action

 Comments are welcome!

 Posted on May 9, 2018, in An Artist's Life, Art in general, Creative Process, Inspiration, Pearls from Artists, Quotes and tagged "Reclaiming Art in the Age of Artifice: A Treatise Critique and Call to Action", "The Storyteller", artist, courage, creation, implications, J.F.
 Martel, prophecy, seer, soft pastel on sandpaper, the work at hand, vision.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 299.